John Meilink and Joe Cheek

 We have also received some photos depicting some of his design work.
 The studio he was a partner in specialised in screens.

-Photos of some of Nicks work – on the left, a screen from a New York apartment, and on the right, for a restaurant (now destroyed) on New York’s West Side.
+Photos of some of Nicks work – above (1), a screen from a New York apartment, and (2), for a restaurant (now destroyed) on New York’s West Side.

 More photos of some of Nicks work – on the left, work done for the Lutece Restaurant in New York and on the right, a mural said to be done for the Guggenheim Museum bookstore.